-An easy and delicious baked pasta dish, with cheese-filled pork meatballs, a sauce and pasta, that cooks entirely in the oven, even the pasta!
+Delicious cheese-filled pork meatballs and pasta bake, that cooks entirely in the oven, even the pasta!
+A hearty baked pasta!

 Enjoy this all-in-one baked pasta with a side salad and garlic bread, for a wonderful pasta and meatball dinner.